 Plastoform Blanca windows are top quality windows from acrylic material.
 If you consider above instructions, your windows can stay in good shape for a long time.
+Windows also in good shape for a long time.
 Windows also require periodic maintenance and check by your dealer at least once per year.

-9.13 Horrex Window Blinds
+9.15 Horrex Window Blinds